 Leader assessments are often overlooked, but really, they are almost more important than employee assessments.
 This is because it is the leader’s job to guide the employees to success, and if the leader is incompetent, it spells complete disaster for the team at large.
 Therefore, it is of the utmost importance that leaders be subject to the same levels of performance evaluation as the employees.

 KEY TYPES OF PERFORMANCE REVIEW

 Without downplaying the significance of manager’s review, it’s important to hear the employee’s voice too.
-The self-review process involves answering the questionnaire items to evaluate performance, competences and attitude.
+The self-review process involves answering the questionnaire items to evaluate performance, competencies and attitude.
 It is usually followed by a performance interview with a manager to discuss the problem aspects of work and determine the strategy for growth.

 • 360-degree review